webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 These constraints are all caused by the limitations of the real world.
 They are all characteristics of your network that you will need to overcome.

 ### Video is Complex
 Transporting video isn't easy.
-To store 30 minutes of uncompressed 720 8-bit video you need ~110Gb.
+To store 30 minutes of uncompressed 720 8-bit video you need about 110 GB.
 With those numbers, a 4-person conference call isn't going to happen.
 We need a way to make it smaller, and the answer is video compression.
 That doesn't come without downsides though.

 ## Video 101
 We aren't going to cover video compression in depth, but just enough to understand why RTP is designed the way it is.
 Video compression encodes video into a new format that requires fewer bits to represent the same video.